CamDevv/CamDevv/README.md

 - 💞️ I’m looking to collaborate on Python & C related projects.
 - 📫 How to reach me: camdev@mail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: AI is mostly evolved around Python!
 Specifically the torch library.
+Open-cv is also cool.

 <!---
 CamDevv/CamDevv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.